Coordinate- and spacetime-independent quantum physics: Introduction

 The observable-universe geometry does not only vary over length scales,~but also from~one local region to another, each of which could be approximated by spacetimes with a non-trivial group of isometries.~Still,~(quantum) particles coming to the Earth from distant~regions~of~the Universe are identified with those from the Standard Model of elementary particle physics~\cite{Weinberg}.
 It thus follows that a particular spacetime isometry approximately realised in a certain region of the Universe should be irrelevant for the definition of a quantum-particle concept.~Indeed, in the semi-classical limit, one should be able to reproduce classical-physics results by which the classical-particle concept is oblivious to the geometry of a given spacetime.

-The article aim~is~to~present~a covariant scalar-field-equation solution which is common for a set of spacetimes.~Specifically, we consider non-perturbatively five spacetimes at once:~Anti- de-Sitter (AdS), de-Sitter (dS), Minkowski, closed and open Einstein static universes~(ESUs).
+The article's aim~is~to~present~a covariant scalar-field-equation solution being common for a set of spacetimes.~Specifically, we consider non-perturbatively five spacetimes at once:~Anti- de-Sitter (AdS), de-Sitter (dS), Minkowski, closed and open Einstein static universes~(ESUs).
 The main purpose is to demonstrate that there exists a single quantum-particle~notion~for~all these spacetimes,~even though their global isometry groups differ from each other.

 Throughout, we use natural units $c = G = \hbar = 1$, unless otherwise stated.